kodekloudhub/certified-kubernetes-security-specialist-cks-course/docs/09-cks-challenges/01-challenge-1.md

 Secure this deployment by enforcing the AppArmor profile called `custom-nginx`.

-Expose this deployment with a NodePort type service and make sure that only incoming connections from the pod called `middleware` is accepted and everything else is rejected.
+Expose this deployment with a ClusterIP type service and make sure that only incoming connections from the pod called `middleware` is accepted and everything else is rejected.

 Click on each icon (in the lab) to see more details.
 Once done, click the Check button to test your work.